sondr0p/Personal-Blog/README.md

 # Personal Blog

-This is a blog website I created using [React](https://reactjs.org/) for the front-end and [Django-Rest-Framework](https://www.django-rest-framework.org/) for the backend.
+This is a blog application I created using [React](https://reactjs.org/) for the front-end and [Django-Rest-Framework](https://www.django-rest-framework.org/) for the backend.
 I styled the website using [this](https://bootswatch.com/lux/) template from Bootswatch.
 I used the default database (SQLite) that comes with Django but feel free to use your preferred database.

 ## Screenshots
 ![alt text](https://github.com/sondr0p/Personal-Blog/blob/master/screenshots/homepage.PNG)